abilash-sethu/codechallenge/README.md

 ```
 This will create two services one for the mongo db another one for the service itself (The image for the service will be created automatically when starting all the service)
-Note: - Before running the compose please make sure the fat jar file is created under build directory
-Use docker-compose down to stop and remove all the resources

 ### Inspect DB